hyperform-dev/hyperform/README.md

 // ... more functions
 ```

+If you use Google Cloud, functions are deployed as Google Cloud Functions.
 Create a `hyperform.json` with these fields:

 ```json
 {